|ICM industries SA||Midrand Sa South Africa|

 These buckets are typically arranged in single rows on the floor or on benches, with one irrigation line feeding from above and one drainage line circulating back to the reservoir from below.
 Each row can be connected and joined together quite easily allowing these systems to be scaled to virtually any size imaginable.

-Like most hydroponic setups, Dutch Buckets can be used in both Hydroponics and Aquaponics, although Hydroponics is much simpler and easily controlled plant feeding method.
+Like most hydroponics setups, Dutch Buckets can be used in both Hydroponics and Aquaponics, although Hydroponics is much simpler and easily controlled plant feeding method.

 You can buy Growing Media from other sources